-Golden yellow standards with deeper venation.
+Golden yellow standards with tracings of white and purple venation.
 The standards are tightly clustered golden yellow fading to lemon at the base.
-The beard is orange.

 Bearded Iris make an excellent companion plant for Roses.

 Supplied as: Bare rooted

 Cool to Sub-Tropical